altairsix/eventsource-connector/README.md

 # eventsource-publisher

-publishes events from an eventsource stream to NATS (and potentially other endpoints)
+publisher simplifies publishing events from an eventsource.StreamReader to NATS and other targes